-London’s annual film festival is back this October with enough movie-inspired screenings, talks and galas to please even the Scorsese’s of the world.
+London’s annual film festival is back this October with enough movie-inspired screenings, talks and digital events to please even the Scorsese’s of the world.
 Not sure how to get your festival fill?
 Check out our guide to this year’s star-spangled highlights…

-Now in its 63rd year, the BFI London Film Festival is bringing a dose of movie magic to the capital.
-Showcasing an impressive 229 fantastic feature films, as well as a whole host of world premieres, presentations, talks and headline galas, whether you’re an avid film fanatic or simply love catching a glimpse of red carpet stardom, this is a festival you won’t want to miss out on…
+Now in its 64th year, the BFI London Film Festival is bringing a dose of movie magic to the capital.
+Showcasing over 50 virtual premieres, free online events and cinema screenings across the country, this is a festival you don’t want to miss out on…

 See the full list of films being shown throughout the London Film Festival, here.

 For more information on this month’s festival, visit whatson.bfi.org.uk.